Mni Wiconi: the Sacred Stand at Standing Rock

 In the beautiful Lakota Sioux language: Wasaka enaun / Stay strong

 Wopila tanka / Thank you Creator

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

 o - o - o - O - o - o - o

 o - o - O - o - o

 o - O - o

 BILL ARENA lives in the east bay San Francisco.
-He's an MCLA Wisdom Council member, Sundancer / pipe carrier in Lakota Sioux spiritual tradition, Pachakuti Mesa carrier in sacred Peruvian cross-cultural shamanism, Jin Shin Jyutsu hands-on energy healer, Black Belt martial arts instructor, guided group meditation leader, competitive discus thrower, and head writer Arena Creative Group.
+He's an MCLA Wisdom Council member, Sundancer / pipe carrier in Lakota Sioux spiritual tradition, Pachakuti Mesa carrier in Peruvian cross-cultural shamanism, Jin Shin Jyutsu hands-on energy healer, Black Belt martial arts instructor, guided group meditation leader, competitive discus thrower, and head writer / editor at ARENA CREATIVE GROUP.